David Patchell-Evans

 David 'Patch' Patchell-Evans is a Canadian entrepreneur and business executive.
-He is best known as the founder and CEO of GoodLife Fitness.
+He is best known as the founder and Chairman of GoodLife Fitness.

 Early life and education

 Patch began studying at the University of Western Ontario in 1973.
 He graduated in 1977 with an Honours degree in physical education and a minor in Business.

 Career

 Early career and GoodLife Fitness

 Two weeks after beginning his university studies, Patch was involved in a serious motorcycle accident that caused multiple injuries to his upper body.
 During eight-month rehabilitation process, he would become increasingly interested in the role physical fitness plays in injury recovery and prevention.

 Using funds from his snow plowing business, he purchased a small fitness club in London, Ontario in 1979.
 This 200-square-meter facility would go on to become the first-ever GoodLife Fitness Club.

 By 2023, GoodLife Fitness became the largest fitness club chain in Canada and the fourth largest in the world.